tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

     * Timing diagram figure for displaying value `3.142`.

 2. Display driver.
 Submit:
-    * Listing of VHDL code of the process `p_mux` with syntax highlighting.
+    * VHDL code listing of the process `p_mux` with syntax highlighting,
-    * Listing of VHDL testbench file `tb_driver_7seg_4digits` with syntax highlighting and asserts,
+    * Listing of VHDL testbench file `tb_driver_7seg_4digits.vhd` with syntax highlighting and asserts,
-    * Screenshot with simulated time waveforms; always display all inputs and outputs,
+    * Screenshot with simulated time waveforms; always display all inputs and outputs.
+The full functionality of the entity must be verified,
     * Listing of VHDL architecture of the top layer.

 3. Eight-digit driver.
 Submit: